-Becoming carbon neutral demonstrates your organisation’s commitment to addressing climate change and make a difference by reducing its carbon footprint.
+Becoming carbon neutral demonstrates your organisation’s commitment to addressing climate change and making a difference by reducing its carbon footprint.
 Read more...

 5. How much does it cost?

 There is an annual certification fee when you lodge your application.
-There will also be some external costs during the certification process, such as a third party audit report that is a requirement of the NCOS.
+There will also be some external costs during the certification process, such as a third party audit report that is a requirement of the National Carbon Offset Standard.
 Contact us for more information.

 6. How will consumers know that my business or product is carbon neutral?

-You will receive the Certification Trade Mark which can be used to demonstrate that your organisation or product has achieved carbon neutrality against the NCOS.
-It can be used when marketing your business or product.
-When you are certified you will be given a visual style guide which explains the requirements relating to the use of the trade mark.
+You will receive permission to use the certification trade mark, which can be used to demonstrate that your organisation or product has achieved carbon neutrality against the National Carbon Offset Standard.
+The certification trade mark can be used when marketing your certified business product, service or event.
+Once certifiied, you will be given the Rules for using the National Carbon Offset Standard Certification Trade Mark which explains the requirements relating to the use of the certification trade mark.

 7. Are there any ongoing requirements to maintain my certification?

 Yes.
-To maintain certification and the right to use the NCOS Carbon Neutral Certified Trade Mark over the five year period of the license, you must:
+To maintain certification and the right to use the certification trade mark over the five year period of the licence, you must: